-d.
+c.
 Technical Management Agreement:

-A management agreement has been signed between the Company and EST for the provision of technical management services relating to certain vessels.
-The agreement is automatically extended annually, unless three months written notice of termination by either party is given prior to commencement of the next period.
-The fixed daily fee per vessel for the years ended December 31, 2013 and 2012, was \$0.45 and for the year ended December 31, 2011, was EUR 0.46 up to September 30, 2011 and was amended to \$0.45 effective October 1, 2011.
+A management agreement was signed between the Company and EST for the provision of technical management services relating to certain vessels previously owned by Seanergy.
+The fixed daily fee per vessel for the years ended December 31, 2014, 2013 and 2012, was \$0.45.
+The technical management agreement was automatically terminated with the sale of Seanergy's fleet and EST has released the Company from all its claims relating thereto.

-The related expense for the years ended December 31, 2013, 2012 and 2011, amounted to \$743, \$1,625 and \$2,415, respectively, and is included under management fees - related party.
+The related expense for the years ended December 31, 2014, 2013 and 2012, amounted to \$122, \$743 and \$1,625, respectively, and is included under management fees - related party.